Rodhrah-Rohin/docker-server-boilerplate/.github/README.md

 ## Precautions/Disclaimers
 - This is a template made for personal use and is based on my specific use case, although as the template consists of the general pieces used to maintain docker stacks you can use it to fit your projects/deployments as well
 - The template is intended to be used on a LINUX SERVER only
+- The project assumes you have git installed and configured on your server
+- The project assumes you have SSH installed and configured on your server
 - This project is most productive when worked on VSCode
 	- Use the `stack` and `service` snippets to quickly get up and running while development
 - The resolver used to internally resolve hostnames to domain names is traefik - [Traefik Docs](https://doc.traefik.io/traefik/)